What is restless legs syndrome (RLS)?

 - Pressure can help relieve the discomfort of restless legs syndrome.
 Try wearing compression socks or stockings or wrap your legs in bandages (but not so tight you'll cut off circulation).

-- Try to find or create a work setting where you can be active.
+- Find or create a work setting where you can be active.
 If you work at an office, look into a desk that lets you stand and type, or walk while talking on the phone.

-- Tell friends, family, and coworkers why you have to move more than others.
-They'll likely be accommodating and want to help you create a healthy environment.
+- Tell friends, family, and coworkers why you have to move around more than others.
+They'll likely try to accommodate you and want to help you create a healthy environment.

 - Choose an aisle seat at movies and on planes so that you can get up and move.